Linuxfabrik/monitoring-plugins/INSTALL.md

 ```

 The `linuxfabrik-monitoring-plugins-selinux` sub-package pulls in the base package via
-`Recommends` and installs the SELinux policy module so the plugins run under a confined
+`Recommends` and loads a policy module carrying the rules the plugins need on a host
-domain without manual `semanage`/`setsebool` tuning.
-Install just
+running SELinux in enforcing mode, so no `audit2allow` round is left to the
-`linuxfabrik-monitoring-plugins` instead if SELinux is permissive or disabled.
+administrator.
+Install just `linuxfabrik-monitoring-plugins` instead if SELinux is
+permissive or disabled.

 #### SLE 15, SLE 16 and openSUSE Leap